In Depth Baby Product Reviews Led by a Pediatrician

 Although we don't mind keeping things simple, we wish this contender's design incorporated at least one side pocket for a water bottle.
 The lack of this feature is disappointing, especially for kids toting a bottle to school who need a quick drink.
 The VASCHY Preschool Backpack offers a water bottle holder and a front pocket, if you need more organization diversity.
 However, check out the SuperBreak if you seek a simple backpack that offers a little more quality than the bare minimum.

 Tip: Backpacks collect all sorts of items, including food crumbs and smells.
-Therefore, cleaning your child's backpack at least once a week is helpful.
-Involving your child to help complete the task can teach valuable life skills and increase compliance on things like throwing away trash regularly.
+Therefore, cleaning your child's backpack regularly is helpful.

 We tested a range of kids' backpacks to provide an overview of the current market.
-We started by researching the most popular and well-regarded backpacks available with any for quality, organization, ease of use, and budget.
+We started by considering the most popular and well-regarded backpacks available with an eye for quality, organization, ease of use, and budget.
 We chose packs we thought kids would like and packs for different stages of childhood.
 Our hands-on testing involved kid testers and parents loading and wearing the bags to see which ones were the most comfortable and easiest to use.

 Why Trust GearLab

-The BabyGearLab team has been testing gear since 2013 and holds incredible experience and knowledge.
+The BabyGearLab team has been testing gear since 2013.
 Leading this review is Molly Bradac, Senior Review Editor and nanny with over 14 years of experience.
-Molly has worked with various children and ages, making her the best expert to suggest the perfect kids' backpack for you and your family.
+Molly has worked with children of various ages, making her the best expert to suggest the perfect kids' backpack.

 Analysis and Test Results